mauricerkelly/dotfiles/README.md

 - `cd ~/.dotfiles`
 - `vi bash/bashrc.symlink` (tweak this up if necessary)
 - `rake install` (you'll need the Ruby tool `rake` for this)
+- `git submodule update --init --recursive` (pulls in some submodules)

 The install rake task will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`,